Kiev offensive (1920): Polish advance

 On 26 April in Zhytomyr, in his "Call to the People of Ukraine", Piłsudski assured that "the Polish Army would only stay as long as necessary until a legal Ukrainian government took control over its own territory".
 Many Ukrainians were both anti-Polish and anti-Bolshevik, and were suspicious of the advancing Poles.
+The Command of the Polish Army Rear in Ukraine had just been established to help with the supply of the Polish Army.
 From 12 May, a newly established Polish military authority had been engaged in requisitioning goods from the Ukrainian population, giving rise to protests lodged by Ukrainian officials.
 Among the machinery and products confiscated from Ukraine were thousands of loaded cars, engines and railroad equipment, in violation of the Polish–Ukrainian accords.
 Because of the changing military situation, such activities had taken place over a limited period of time.
 The Soviet propaganda had the effect of encouraging negative Ukrainian sentiment towards the Polish operation and Polish-Ukrainian relations in general.
 Actions such as punitive military expeditions organized by Polish land owners against rebellious Ukrainian peasants strengthened the effectiveness of Bolshevik propaganda.

 The Polish command restricted administrative districts in Ukraine where Petliura's army was allowed to conduct recruitment campaigns.
 Polish officials claimed that Ukrainian candidates for the military were demoralized, would cause trouble and be of little use.
 A (small) Ukrainian army was supposed to only symbolize the Polish–Ukrainian alliance; the victory was intended to belong to Poland alone.
 A strong, victorious Ukrainian army might have demanded revisions in the treaties and reopen border disputes.
 A modest in size and capabilities UPR, a Poland-dependent "buffer" state, would guarantee loyalty and solidarity with Polish politics.
 Polish soldiers in Ukraine often acted as an occupation force.
 According to Polish General Leon Berbecki, "the orgy of plunder" ... "lasted for several weeks".
 Piłsudski and other Polish commanders had been instrumental in their treatment of Petliura and the leading Ukrainian officers.

 The Ukrainian population was tired of hostilities after several years of war.
 Nationality-conscious Ukrainians often thought of Petliura as the man who sold out Ukraine to Poland.
 Efforts to generate Ukrainian popular support for the idea of the country's alliance with Poland had failed.
 The growth of Petliura's Ukrainian forces was slow: there were about 23,000 soldiers in September 1920.